 The FX vs. The Nova (Now Redesigned as the Mini)

 I loved my Nova, and still think it’s a great budget option if you only need to decarboxylate and infuse small amounts at a time.

-While the Nova isn't dishwasher safe, but it has a removable chamber that you can quickly wash.
-With very few moving parts, it's still very simple and convenient to clean.
+While the Nova isn’t dishwasher safe, it does have a removable chamber that you can quickly wash.
+With very few moving parts, it’s still very simple and convenient to clean.